Lisbon revisited (updated April 2024)

 See the vistas from the top

-For a first glimpse of the city layout walk up to the Moorish castle through the old Mouraria neighbourhood and enjoy the couleur locale and the street art.
+For a first glimpse of the city layout walk up to the Moorish castle (Castelo de São Jorge) through the old Mouraria neighbourhood and enjoy the street art.
 Otherwise take the (in)famous tram number 28 (the lesser known number 12 is another option) that starts in Praça da Figueira.
-Enough warning is given to tourists to beware of pickpockets thriving on the cramped conditions of these old trams.
-Need I say more?
+Beware of pickpockets thriving on the cramped conditions of these old trams.

 If you find yourself downtown head to the viewing platform of the Elevador de Santa Justa.
 This elevator is 45m high and is located in one of the main streets that go down in parallel lines from Rossio square to Praça do Comércio at the river.
 If the queue at the bottom entrance seems dismally long and discouraging to you, don’t waste your time and head to the upper street level instead.